microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

     enum Duration
     {
         Short, // Default value.
-Toast appears for a short while and then goes into Notification Center.
+AppNotification appears for a short while and then goes into Notification Center.
-        Long, // Toast stays on-screen for longer, and then goes into Notification Center.
+        Long, // AppNotification stays on-screen for longer, and then goes into Notification Center.
     }

     runtimeclass AppNotificationContent
     {
         AppNotificationContent();

-        // Adds a key(without value) to the activation arguments that will be returned when the toast notification or its buttons are clicked.
+        // Adds a key(without value) to the activation arguments that will be returned when the App Notification or its buttons are clicked.
         AppNotificationContent AddArgument(String key);

-        // Adds a key/value to the activation arguments that will be returned when the toast notification or its buttons are clicked.
+        // Adds a key/value to the activation arguments that will be returned when the App Notification or its buttons are clicked.
         [default_overload]
         AppNotificationContent AddArgument(String key, String value);
         AppNotificationContent AddArgument(String key, Boolean value);